senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 #### Set environment variables for tenant

 These steps assume that a fresh environment is used.
-As such, there will be some repetition from earler steps
+As such, there will be some repetition from earler steps.

+1. :thinking: Identify the tenant administrator, again.
+   Example:

+    ```console
+    export SENZING_TENANT_ADMIN=main
+    ```

 1. :thinking: Define `DEMO_PREFIX`, again.